Sir-Chester-King/Python-App-Using-Kubernetes-Cluster/README.md

 kubectl exec -it <pod-name> -- /bin/bash
 ```
 Where:
-- <pod-name>: Replace this with the actual name of your pod.
+- pod-name: Replace this with the actual name of your pod.
 - it: Combines the -i and -t flags to make the session interactive, like a terminal.
 - /bin/bash: Starts a Bash shell.
 If your container uses a different shell (like sh), you can replace /bin/bash with that.